-I love visiting Japan because there is so much about it that is bat-sh*t crazy*.
+Travelling in Japan reveals a new story every minute.
 I’ve never been anywhere that respects tradition as much as modernity; you can be praying for your fortune at a temple one minute and watching giant robots battle to save earth the next.
-We’re talking about a country that has 5.5 million vending machines, trains that move at 320 km/hour yet frowns about walking while you’re eating.
+We’re talking about a country that has 5.5 million vending machines and trains that move at 320 km/hour yet frowns about walking while you’re eating.

 I’ve been to Japan 3 times in the last 2 months and I’m sure I’ve barely scratched the surface of its idiosyncrasies.
-For anyone planning a visit here’s 5 things about this quirky country you need to know before you go.
+For anyone planning a visit here’s 5 quirky things I think you might like to know before your first visit.

 For a country that’s pretty good at making life cushty I was so surprised at how many places don’t accept card payments – not even the ticket machines at train stations.
 If you’re planning to take public transport as soon as you arrive it’s best to come armed with cash instead of flapping around the airport looking for an ATM.
 (I speak from experience.)
 Also be aware that not all ATM’s accept foreign cards and they don’t all have an English language button either.
 Your best bet is to head to a 7-11 whose machines tend to be foreigner friendly.